 Diane Franklin – Well, I will tell you one thing that’s super interesting because I work with a lot of kids.
 A kid that has the drive will make it, no matter what obstacles there are; but a family that’s very supportive to a kid that has no drive will not end well (laugh).
 People burn out, you know what I’m saying?
 It has to stem from the kid.

 It’s so interesting, I’ve actually become friends with Brett Ratner recently and I found out about his desire to be a filmmaker.
-He has the same drive and I think that’s one of the things that drew me or draws me to him as a person.
-We have the same inner-core that you go after what you want.
-Maybe in certain cases it might come out of ego for some people, insecurity for other people, or maybe it comes from lack of something, but when you have the drive it’s an energy and if you have it you go after it.
+He has the same drive and I think that’s one of the things that drew me or drew me to him as a person.
+We have the same inner core that you go after what you want.
+Maybe in certain cases, it might come out of ego for some people, insecurity for other people, or maybe it comes from lack of something, but when you have the drive it’s an energy and if you have it you go after it.
 Throughout my life, I kind of grew up thinking everybody had that.
 If somebody tells you you can’t do it, you can’t listen to them.
 If you have a drive to want to do something, why are we giving somebody else the power over us, over our lives?
 Why do you give someone else the power over your life?
 That doesn’t even make any sense.

 CrypticRock.com – Agreed 100%.
 Unfortunately, some people do let that happen.

 Diane Franklin – It happens a lot.
 That’s why, for instance, I wrote a book about my life and how I became an actress, just to show people you just keep going after what you want.
-It’s not going to happen all at once and there may be times where it won’t happen at all, but that doesn’t mean it won’t happen in the future.
+It’s not going to happen all at once and there may be times when it won’t happen at all, but that doesn’t mean it won’t happen in the future.
 My feeling is if you believe in yourself then others can, but if you don’t believe in yourself then no one can bring you up; you have to help yourself.

 We’re in a society where, look, when you’re a child you’re somewhat protected because you’re protected in the sense that people want to teach you things and they want you to grow, essentially.
 Even in the school system, they are going to give you information for free and learn.
 They want you to become somebody who can stand on their own two feet and think on your own.
 When you get into the world, that’s when it gets tricky, where you perhaps realize that information was your chance to move forward; but maybe we took it for granted or thought we had to learn that information.

 I think maybe the reason I have this perspective is because my parents were German immigrants, so I saw that they lived a life where if you don’t have something you work harder, you find a way to make it happen.
 How we are raised is so important, but everybody is valuable.
 What I’ve learned is that everybody is valuable and everybody has a gift, you just have to find what your gift is.
 That’s why I wrote my books: I have another book that came out on my birthday, February 11th.
-It gives you a different perspective on life, how to see life differently.
+It gives you a different perspective on life, and how to see life differently.

 CrypticRock.com – That is a wonderful perspective and very uplifting.
 As mentioned, you have acted in a broad range of films.
-One of your first major roles came in 1982 for the teenager Comedy The Last American Virgin.
+One of your first major roles came in 1982 for the teenage Comedy The Last American Virgin.
 Now set to celebrate its 35th anniversary, The Last American Virgin is perhaps one of the most overlooked films of the decade.
 What was your experience like working on the film?

 Diane Franklin – That movie is a gem.
 I only say that in retrospect, because when I was doing it, I never thought anybody would even see this film.
 At the time, it was coming out with such major films around it, and I thought this was just going to be swept under the carpet.
 What’s really amazing about that film – it was like a teen sex comedy.
 So what’s so interesting about it is that most people would think guys are going to see this film, it’s not going to be a lot of people – it’s going to be guys.
 So it’s going to actually be sex education for guys, to me in retrospect.
-I didn’t realize at the time, but it really is sex education for guys.
-There’s not that many films that are that specific.
-It could be sex education for women, I think a woman could look at it and learn a guy’s perspective to a certain extent.
-But it taught guys about love and sex.
-It drew guys in for the sex.
-If there was a movie about love, you would never see it.
-At least not in the ’80s, that wouldn’t be happening (laughs).
-At that time, if you said “Hey, there’s sex in it,” guys were gonna go see it and then they would also learn about love.

 I don’t even know if the director knew that – he made this film because it was based on his true life – and it did really, really well.
-It’s based off a film called Lemon Popsicle (1978) in Israel.
+It’s based on a film called Lemon Popsicle (1978) in Israel.
 Perhaps the sex brought some people in to see it, but the love aspect of it, the serious part of it is what has kept it alive for this long, and is what I think the word-of-mouth is in this film.
 When you say it’s a sex comedy, that’s what I think is kind of hard about it – defining it.
 You’ll get the audience in about the love, but then they’ll go, “What is up with this ending?”
 That’s the first aspect of it.
 That is part of it.

-My new book is very focused on The Last American Virgin, because in that film I played the dream girl.
-I was the first actress to have curly hair and be the dream girl, be the girl who people fall in love with.
+My new book is very focused on The Last American Virgin because in that film I played the dream girl.
+I was the first actress to have curly hair be the dream girl, and be the girl who people fall in love with.
 That had never happened before.
-Amy Irving was in Carrie (1977), but she wasn’t posed as the beauty; she was the friend, she wasn’t the main girl, but that was a Horror film.
+Amy Irving was in Carrie (1977), but she wasn’t posed as the beauty; she was the friend, and she wasn’t the main girl, but that was a Horror film.
 Last American Virgin specifically was a film where when you fell in love with a girl, she was going to be…with curly hair.
 I go into this even deeper for other things that came from it, but I found out…I think in retrospect people are going to go, “This is a film we did not expect to find out so much information about history and life and ourselves.”
 It’s fascinating.

 Again, at the time when I did it, I felt my gosh I’m doing this film and, as an actress, is the nudity going to affect my career?
 I didn’t personally have a lot of problems doing it, for myself, but I was nervous.
 I was nineteen and I had never done something like that before.
 At the same time, because I had started in the business so young, I was prepared emotionally, I knew that it was an opportunity for me.
-I had worked so hard on other films, Soap Operas, theater, commercials, that when the opportunity came up I said, “Well if this is the film I’m doing as my first film, I’m going to put my heart into it.
+I had worked so hard on other films, Soap Operas, theater, and commercials, that when the opportunity came up I said, “Well if this is the film I’m doing as my first film, I’m going to put my heart into it.
 I’m going to make this cool film, from my perspective.”

 CrypticRock.com – Yes, it is one of those films that there is a reality to it: teenage pregnancy, STDs, heartbreak.
 These are all things that are reality-based and what is very compelling about the film is that there is a level of innocence in this film.
-There is a level of innocence that you have when you are that age, when you do not know any better.
+There is a level of innocence that you have when you are at that age when you do not know any better.
 As you said, you are learning.
 It really is a great film.

 Diane Franklin – I have to agree, I have a soft spot for it.
 When people ask me what’s my favorite film, it’s hard.
-My first idea is Better Off Dead, I love Better Off Dead; but this film, I have a soft spot.
+My first idea is Better Off Dead, I love Better Off Dead; but in this film, I have a soft spot.
 I can understand why people remember it and I’m very proud of it.

 CrypticRock.com – You should be proud of it, it is a really great film.
 After The Last American Virgin, you starred in 1982’s Amityville Horror II: The Possession.
 Being your first Horror film, what was it like working on this film?

 Diane Franklin – It was fantastic, it was so much fun.
-I knew I wanted to do a Horror film, because it’s sort of a rite of passage for actors and actresses.
+I knew I wanted to do a Horror film because it’s sort of a rite of passage for actors and actresses.
 You’ve gotta do a Horror film, you have to have that experience.
 You get to die, you get to run and scream.
 It’s a fun genre to do, so I knew that I wanted to do it.
 What I found really amazing about Amityville II is, like you said, people remember me.
 Obviously, I know, it has incest and that’s something that was really shocking and striking in the film, and the nudity involved.
 It’s very kind of real, there’s a reality to it.
-In a way, I kind of wish the film would have stayed with the family more and not gone to the possession aspect of the film.
+In a way, I kind of wish the film would have stayed with the family more and not go to the possession aspect of the film.
 Because of the rights of the film, they had to split the film up so part of it is about the possession.
 You suddenly find in the middle of the film that you’re watching another movie, I think it had to do with the rights.

 It was very real and I think the acting was really good.
 I think Jack, Rutanya, Burt, and James Olsen did an amazing job.
 It was very gritty and took you off guard, but I was always surprised that people remembered the film out of the three.
-That even people would bring it up, because it was just the middle film.
+That even people would bring it up because it was just the middle film.
 So rarely is the middle film remembered.
 I’m always surprised when people like this film.
 In fact, on February 1st it was played at Quentin Tarantino’s movie theater, New Beverly Cinema.
 It was played in between The Changeling (1980) and The Evil (1978), and it’s playing right in the middle, which is apropos of that film (laughs).
 It’s not even with the other Amityville films.
 So I think it’s interesting that people still remember it and call it out.

 CrypticRock.com – Absolutely.
-Now you already mentioned working on Better Off Dead in 1985, that was a very popular Comedy in which you acted alongside John Cusack.
+Now you already mentioned working on Better Off Dead in 1985, which was a very popular Comedy in which you acted alongside John Cusack.
 This film was during a time when there were a lot of other teenage Comedies around, but it really stood out.
 It was unique to the other films around at that time.
 What do you think helped Better Off Dead stand out?

 Diane Franklin – We all thought it was hilarious when we got the script.
 People volunteered…they wanted to just be in the film.
 Oscar-winning people.
 Vincent Schiavelli said, “I want to be in this film.”
 Savage Steve Holland was going to people who he really wanted and they just said yes, because it was just so funny.
 That was the first wonderful thing, that people found a common sense of humor.
 They all got it, enjoyed it, and loved it.